DFDLSchemas/EDIFACT/README.md

 The following are included in this repository:

-        'EDIFACT-SupplyChain-D03B'
+        EDIFACT-SupplyChain-D03B

-        'EDIFACT-Common'
+        EDIFACT-Common

-'EDIFACT-SupplyChain-D03B' folder contains a pair of DFDL schemas that model a UN/EDIFACT Supply Chain interchange for release D.03B.
+Folder 'EDIFACT-SupplyChain-D03B' contains a pair of DFDL schemas that model a UN/EDIFACT Supply Chain interchange for release D.03B.
 Message types DESADV, INVOIC, ORDCHG, ORDERS, ORDRSP, RECADV and REMADV.
 Test data and infosets are included.

-'EDIFACT-Common' folder contains.
-A DFDL schema to define default values for DFDL properties, and a DFDL schema to model the Uxx service segments and messages for syntax version 4.
+Folder 'EDIFACT-Common' contains a DFDL schema to define default values for DFDL properties, and a DFDL schema to model the Uxx service segments and messages for syntax version 4.
 Service message types AUTACK, CONTRL and KEYMAN.

 DFDL schemas for other UN/EDIFACT releases and message types are available from IBM, please contact smh@uk.ibm.com.